How much does a funeral cost in Queensland? (2026 guide)

 Queensland sits in the middle of the national funeral pricing range and has some structural advantages that keep costs lower than NSW or Victoria.
 Council-operated cemeteries with lower fee structures, a competitive independent provider market, and lower metropolitan operating costs all contribute.

 The 2025 eziFunerals Australian Funeral Index placed QLD at $7,600 average (advertised base prices), below the national average of $7,750.
-But the range within the state is still significant, and corporate-branded outlets in South East Queensland charge well above the state average.
+The range within the state is still significant, and prices vary widely for an equivalent service, so it pays to compare.
+As a general pattern, larger multi-branch and premium brands in South East Queensland tend to sit above the state average, while several independents sit at the budget end.

 Direct cremation in Queensland